 - Immunotherapy (ie allergy shots) which expose the patient to a small number of allergens to desensitize the immune system's reactions

-- Antihistamine medications to block production of the natural substances that the body makes when exposed to a trigger
+- Antihistamine medications to block the production of the natural substances that the body makes when exposed to a trigger

 - Nasal decongestants, including steroidal medication if needed